 We’ve learned that a lack of support causes 50% of foster families to quit in their first year, feeling isolated and defeated.
 Our three core areas of focus are specifically designed to combat this by providing a reliable and consistent network of care that creates lasting stability.

-Raise Awareness
+Bring Awareness

 We know that foster families who feel isolated and overwhelmed often quit within the first year.
 To combat this, Fostering The Family builds resilient families through hands-on care and a strong sense of community.
 We provide the support that empowers families to continue their vital work through three essential services:

-Sign up for a Care Community Clinic.
+- Build Family Advocacy Ministries: Sign up for a Care Community Clinic.

--Quarterly Fellowship Dinners: We unite our community through quarterly Fellowship Dinners for foster and kinship families.
+- Host Quarterly Fellowship Dinners: We unite our community through quarterly Fellowship Dinners for foster and kinship families.
 These gatherings serve as a vital lifeline, connecting new families with experienced mentors and building a powerful sense of belonging.

-Resource Networks
+Bridge Resource Networks

 Have Questions?
 Let's Talk!